 - Time flows strangely in the town of South Park because it is cursed.
 Everyone outside of it ages normally.
 Kyle's cousin Kyle is really a short adult, hence why he has been on many flights by himself.
 Celebrities are immortal because they have so much money (remember money's healing power against AIDS).
 Also, money originates from R'lyeh and most celebrities are cultists.

 Kenny's powers are not limited just to his immortality.

-- He also in advertantly gives those around him amnesia due to his prescence as an Humanoid Abomination.
+- He also inadvertently gives those around him amnesia due to his presence as an Humanoid Abomination.
 When he's dead, his friends memories about his multiple deaths can resurface and they show awareness of them- but as soon as he's revived, they disappear.
-This is a protective measure he subconciously takes so no one recognizes him as something inhuman and won't attack him/experiment on him/be driven mad by his prescence/etc.
+This is a protective measure he subconsciously takes so no one recognizes him as something inhuman and won't attack him/experiment on him/be driven mad by his presence/etc.

 - In addition, he doesn't have to use his mother to be reborn, it's just the way he's most used to and uses automatically.
-If something ever does happen to her, he'll just start materializing when he's reborn instead (as he's been shown to be capable of on occassion).
-He could do this conciously, if he ever became aware of just how he revives himself.
+If something ever does happen to her, he'll just start materializing when he's reborn instead (as he's been shown to be capable of on occasion).
+He could do this consciously, if he ever became aware of just how he revives himself.

 - Maybe he makes his mother experience childbirth when he's mad at her.

 - Rather than a self-defense mechanism, it may be a natural Weirdness Censor.
 The insanity-inducing powers of Lovecraft's monsters were a result of their unnatural existence; they do not belong in our universe, so anything of this universe cannot take being around it.
 Kenny is only part-Eldritch, or influenced by an Eldritch Abomination, so his existence doesn't defy nature.
 However his deaths and rebirths do, and so to resolve the dissonance people just forget he died in the first place.